Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Cost-benefit analysis for climate change mitigation

+Following the ideas in Section \ref{section:decomp}, we modify the influence diagram and move the nodes $D_{Ei}$ to a subproblem whose solution becomes the utility value in the main problem.
+Additionally, we place all chance nodes except $O_{T_1}$ in the subproblem, resulting in the decomposition presented in Fig. \ref{fig:score_simplified}.
+It should be noted that the choice of which nodes to include in the subproblem is not unique, and for larger models, a significant tradeoff between submodel and main problem sizes might be present, affecting the total solution time.
+Nevertheless, for this illustrative example, the solution times are small (they are discussed in Section \ref{subsection:score_comp}) making the analysis of secondary importance in our context.

-As a result, there is no Type 1 endogenous uncertainty in the subproblem and it can be modeled as a nonlinear three-stage stochastic programming problem with continuous decision variables.
-The nonlinearity comes from the SCORE model described in \ref{sec:app_score}.
-The impact of the decomposition on computational performance is discussed in Section \ref{subsection:score_comp}.
+In the resulting subproblem in Fig. \ref{fig:score_subproblem}, there is no Type 1 endogenous uncertainty.
+Hence, the subproblem can be modeled as a nonlinear three-stage stochastic programming problem with continuous decision variables.
+The nonlinearity stems from the SCORE model described in Appendix \ref{sec:app_score}.